tbasran/toy-robot-challenge/README.md

 ## Solution

-The solution is a dotnet core 3.1 console application written in c#.
+The solution is a dotnet 6.0 console application written in c#.
 It comprises of the following projects:

 - [ToyRobotLib](./src/ToyRobotLib/): Core business logic for the application.